hivani/Fraud-Detection-/README.md

 **Training**
 The selected model is trained using the preprocessed data.
 Hyperparameter tuning may be performed using techniques such as grid search or random search to optimize model performance.
 Cross-validation is employed to assess the generalization capability of the model.
+**output**
+The program will produce binary output after analyzing a dataset to differentiate between genuine and fraudulent transactions.
+It will assign a value of 1 to real or legitimate transactions and a value of 0 to fraudulent transactions.